Marker-Inc-Korea/AutoRAG/docs/source/evaluate_metrics/generation.md

 The metric is based on the**harmonic mean**of unigram**precision and recall**, with recall weighted higher than precision.

-It also has several features that are not found in other metrics, such asstemmingandsynonymymatching, along with the standard exact word matching.
+It also has several features that are not found in other metrics, such as stemming and synonym matching, along with the standard exact word matching.

-The metric was designed to fix some of the problems found in the more popular`BLEU`metric, and also produce good correlation with human judgement at the sentence or segment level.
+The metric was designed to fix some of the problems found in the more popular`BLEU`metric, and also produce good correlation with human judgment at the sentence or segment level.

 This differs from the `BLEU` metric in that `BLEU` seeks correlation at the corpus level.